Brief Overview of City:

 Boston is a densely-populated city which allows for a more efficient public transportation system.
 Many residents rely on the city’s extensive light rail system to get around, usually referred to as the Boston T. The system has four main lines that extend outwards from downtown Boston to reach the surrounding suburbs as well as the adjacent cities of Chelsea and Cambridge.
 A one-way trip will cost $2.25, while a monthly LinkPass allows unlimited trips and costs $84.50 per month.
 Trains typically run from 5am to 1am.

-Boston is full of impressive sights that chronicle its history, from a fiery center of the American Revolution to a commercial and industrial powerhouse.
+Boston is full of impressive sights that chronicle its history.
+These include being a fiery center of the American Revolution and a commercial and industrial powerhouse.

 This is the largest park in downtown Boston and the oldest city park in the United States.
-There are a few points of interest here; the Oneida Football Monument shows where the first organized game of football took place in the U.S. in 1862, while at the corner of Beacon and Park Street stands a memorial to the first African American military unit in the Civil War.
+There are a few points of interest here.
+One is the Oneida Football Monument where the first organized game of football took place in the U.S. in 1862.
+Additionally, the corner of Beacon and Park Street stands as a memorial to the first African American military unit in the Civil War.
 In the northern portion of the park, the Frog Pond ice skating rink is used during the winter.

-Originally built in 1742, this imposing brick building became Boston’s first communal meeting space and hosted famous orators such as Samuel Adams and James Otis.
+Originally built in 1742, this imposing brick building became Boston’s first communal meeting space.
+It hosted famous orators such as Samuel Adams and James Otis.
 Today, the building hosts numerous restaurants and small shops.
 Located in downtown Boston, Fanueil Hall is a must-see when visiting the city.

-Located in Boston’s North End, the Old North Church was forever enshrined in American history in 1775 when Paul Revere looked for lanterns hung from its steeple – “one if by land, two if by sea” – to signal the direction of British invasion during the Revolutionary War.
+Located in Boston’s North End, the Old North Church was forever enshrined in American history in 1775.
+This occurred when Paul Revere looked for lanterns hung from its steeple – “one if by land, two if by sea” – to signal the direction of British invasion during the Revolutionary War.

 This building was in built in 1713, making it the oldest public building in Boston.
 The Old State House was previously the seat of the Massachusetts General Court until 1798.
-Notable events that took place at and around the Old State House include the Boston Massacre in 1770, as well as the proclamation of the Declaration of Independence in 1776.
+Several notable events took place at and around the Old State House.
+These include the Boston Massacre in 1770 and the proclamation of the Declaration of Independence in 1776.